PixarAnimationStudios/OpenUSD/README.md

 **NOTE:** This feature is experimental and may change how it functions in future USD builds.

 - Framework builds are enabled by default for iOS and visionOS build targets.
 It can optionally be enabled for macOS.
-- Framework builds enable monolithic builds by default.
-This may be overridden but is not currently a tested scenario.
+- Framework builds require monolithic builds.
 - Building a universal macOS framework is currently not supported.
 Please generate the arches separately and `lipo` them together after.